SRLP Launches Shelter Organizing Campaign to Demand Safe, Accessible, and Sustainable housing in NYC for Trans and Gender Non-Conforming Communities.

 This fall 2018 SRLP launched our Shelter Organizing Campaign to support the safety of trans and gender non-conforming (TGNC) people in the shelter system.
 Low-income TGNC people and TGNC people of color receiving services from the NYC Human Resource Administration, specifically the Department of Homeless Services (DHS) and HIV/AIDS Service Administration (HASA), and who are in need of re-entry services, housing support as undocumented folks, and who are disabled, are vulnerable in city systems, face harassment, violence, and lack of support.
 For decades our communities have faced issues accessing supportive housing services at DHS and face overall barriers to affordable and safe housing.
 Sylvia Rivera believed deeply in fighting for our rights for safe and affirming housing.
 Her legacy and our struggle continues!

 What are we fighting for?
 Immediately, we are working to address issues of safety for TGNC folks in the shelter system.
 Our long term goal is sustainable housing for low-income TGNC folks in New York City.
-Learn more about the history behind our campaign, our demands, and upcoming action steps below.
+Our Campaign involves photo documentation, Know Your Rights resources, a survey for tgnc people in the shelter and actions.
+Learn more about the history behind our campaign, our demands, our lead organizers, and upcoming action steps below.

 In 2006 SRLP was instrumental in helping the DHS develop language and policy around TGNC peoples’ right to access the shelter system here in NYC.
 The 2006 policy stated “you have the right to be housed in a shelter that corresponds to your gender identity, not according to your birth sex.
 Shelter workers are required to address you as you request, and place you in a shelter that matches your gender, no matter what your legal documents say.”
 Based on the newest language from DHS Directive on LGBTQ folks released in 2017, “The New York City Department of Social Services (DSS), including the Human Resources Administration (HRA) and the Department of Homeless Services (DHS), is committed to providing all employees, clients and individuals who interact with our agencies a safe, healthy, inclusive, affirming and discrimination-free environment.”